Giacomo Agostini

-Giacomo Agostini ([ˈdʒaːkomo aɡoˈstiːni]; born 16 June 1942) is an Italian multi-time world champion Grand Prix motorcycle road racer.
-Nicknamed Ago, he amassed 122 Grand Prix wins and 15 World Championship titles.
+Giacomo Agostini ([ˈdʒaːkomo aɡoˈstiːni]; born 16 June 1942) is an Italian former professional motorcycle road racer and racing team manager.
+He competed in the FIM Grand Prix motorcycle racing world championships from 1963 to 1977, most prominently as a member of the MV Agusta factory racing team.
+He amassed 122 Grand Prix wins and 15 World Championship titles.
 Of these, 68 wins and 8 titles came in the 500 cc class, the rest in the 350 cc class.
 For these achievements obtained over the course of a career spanning 17 years, the AMA described him as "...perhaps the greatest Grand Prix rider of all time".
 In 2000, Agostini was inducted into the MotoGP Hall of Fame as a MotoGP Legend, while in 2010, he was named an FIM Legend for his motorcycling achievements.
-He considers himself a "dubious" Roman Catholic.

 Early career

 Agostini was born in Brescia, Lombardy.
 His family was from Lovere, where his father was employed in the local town council.
 The oldest of four brothers, Agostini initially had to steal away to compete, first in hill climb events and then in road racing, as his father did not approve of his son's motorcycle racing career and did everything he could to persuade him not to race.

-Eventually his father came to terms with his racing and Agostini won the 1963 Italian 175cc championship aboard a Morini.
+Eventually, his father came to terms with his racing and Agostini won the 1963 Italian 175cc championship aboard a Morini.
 He got his break when Morini factory rider Tarquinio Provini left the team to ride for Benelli.
 Count Alfonso Morini hired the young Agostini to ride for him.
 In 1964, Agostini would win the Italian 350cc title and proved his ability by finishing fourth in the Italian Grand Prix at Monza.